niasargeant-dev/san-francisco-project/README.md

 # San Francisco Project

 This project was created as part of a group assignment to practice HTML and CSS skills.
 The objective was to build a five-page website about San Francisco, including key attractions.
+Content on this site has been obtained from various online sources and is intended for **educational purposes only**.

 ## Project Overview
 - Designed using HTML and CSS (no frameworks or templates).